bhk/minion/demo.md

 *aliases* for this purpose.
 An alias is a name that identifies a phony target instead of an actual file.

-To define an alias, do one of the following (or both):
+To define an alias named NAME, do one of the following (or both):

-1. Define a variable named `Alias(NAME).in`.
+1. Define a variable named `NAME`.
 The value you assign to it will be treated as a list of targets to be built when NAME is given as a goal.

 2. Define a variable named `Alias(NAME).command`.
 The value you assign to is will be treated as a command to be executed when NAME is given